paritoshborkar/python_random/README.md

-A bunch of python files that I write for practice.
+A bunch of python files that I wrote for practice.